 I have written about tubes before and they’re use for smallmouth bass.
 I wanted to discuss a bit about how to actually rig them for best success.
 I typically use them in rivers so I match the weight needed with the current.
 In higher current, I’ll use a 1/4 ounce weight and in lower current, I’ll use a 1/8 ounce weight.
-In most cases, I’ll use a football jg head.
-I love the tubes from Wacky Worm because of their smell and effectiveness.
+I love the tubes from Wacky Worm in Pennsylvania because of their smell and effectiveness but can't always get there.
 I generally use the 3? to 4? tube (the 3? more often) and like the road kill and dark colors best.

 Tube jigs are meant to be used with a special hook and weight system.
 This lead-molded or tungsten jig head is slid into the cavity of the body, at which point the line tie is poked through the shell in order to attach to your line.
 The standard style of head is of a cylindrical shape, although round-headed and arrow-style jig heads are also very popular.
 When faced with heavy cover (especially vegetation) a weedless style is also available to the angler.